 Choose support structures you love and are truly helpful to you.

-Lean into the discomfort and mistakes that come with practice and trust yourself to come out the other side.
+Lean into the discomfort and mistakes that come with practice and trust yourself to learn from them and come out the other side.

 What’s it like for you?

-Have you set any New Year’s resolutions yet?
-What are you doing to maintain discipline and build your commitment?
+What have you learned here regarding how to keep resolutions?
+If you have set some already, what are you doing to maintain discipline and build your commitment?
 What support structures have you put in place?
 Feel free to share them here and together we can support one another.

 © Copyright Barbara Babcock 2016